6 Day Budget Self Drive Tour of Iceland with the Golden Circle & Jokulsarlon Glacier Lagoon

 Day 2

-You could also take a tour of the Thrihnukagigur volcano.
-Once there, you'll hop aboard an elevator and descend into the enormous and empty magma chamber to explore the volcano's vibrant colors and sheer size.
+For an extraordinary experience, consider taking a tour of the Thrihnukagigur volcano.
+Once you arrive, hop aboard an elevator that will take you deep into the enormous and empty magma chamber.
+Explore the vibrant colors and sheer size of this awe-inspiring volcano, a sight that is truly one-of-a-kind.

-Your first stop on the Golden Circle route is Thingvellir National Par, where the tectonic plates of North America and Eurasia meet in a beautiful rift valley.
-The park is also the historical site of Althingi, Iceland's first parliament established in 930 AD.
-If you wish to experience floating in crystal clear water in the rift itself, you can add snorkeling in Silfra fissure to your booking and swim between the continents.
+Your first stop on the Golden Circle route is Thingvellir National Park, a place where the tectonic plates of North America and Eurasia diverge in a beautiful rift valley.
+This park also holds historical significance as the site of Althingi, Iceland's first parliament, established back in 930 AD.

-Another highlight is Haukadalur, a geothermal valley with Geysir and Strokkur, two world-famous geysers.
-The latter is fully active and provides an impressive display every few minutes as it erupts.
-The area also boasts other geysers, both big and small, hot springs and bubbling mud pools.
+Another highlight along the Golden Circle is Haukadalur, a geothermal valley that houses Geysir and Strokkur, two world-famous geysers.
+Strokkur, in particular, is fully active and puts on an impressive display every few minutes as it erupts with a powerful burst of hot water.
+The area is also dotted with other geysers, hot springs, and bubbling mud pools, creating a fascinating and dynamic geothermal landscape.

 Read more